awsdocs/amazon-ecs-developer-guide/doc_source/monitoring-automated-manual.md

   + Search and browse all your AWS resource metrics\.
   + Create and edit alarms to be notified of problems\.
 + AWS Trusted Advisor can help you monitor your AWS resources to improve performance, reliability, security, and cost effectiveness\.
 Four Trusted Advisor checks are available to all users; more than 50 checks are available to users with a Business or Enterprise support plan\.
 For more information, see [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/trustedadvisor/)\.
++ AWS Compute Optimizer is a service that analyzes the configuration and utilization metrics of your AWS resources\.
+It reports whether your resources are optimal, and generates optimization recommendations to reduce the cost and improve the performance of your workloads\.

+  For more information, see [AWS Compute Optimizer recommendations](ecs-recommendations.md)\.